We all know the purpose of cat litter; but, what if I were to tell you that it has a multitude of uses around the home?

 3. In the Trash Can

-Sprinkle a layer of cat litter in the bottom of your kitchen or bathroom trash cans before putting in a liner.
 This will help absorb any accidental liquid leaks and keep the trash can from becoming stinky.
-When it’s time to change the liner, just dump out the old kitty litter and replace with a fresh batch.
+When it’s time to change the liner, just dump out the old kitty litter and replace it with a fresh batch.

 4. In The Garden – Weed Blocker